dfm/george/docs/user/kernels.rst

 kernels that can be combined to build more complex models.
 The standard kernels fall into the following categories:

-1. :ref:`basic-kernels` — trivial (constant or parameterless) functions,
-2. :ref:`stationary-kernels` — functions that depend only on the radial distance between points in some user-defined metric, and
+1. :ref:`stationary-kernels` — functions that depend only on the radial distance between points in some user-defined metric, and
-3. :ref:`periodic-kernels` — exactly period functions that, when combined with a radial kernel, can model quasi-periodic signals.
+2. :ref:`non-stationary-kernels` — functions that depend on the value of the input coordinates themselves.

 :ref:`combining-kernels` describes how to combine kernels to build more sophisticated models and :ref:`new-kernels` explains how you would go about incorporating a custom kernel.

 Common parameters
 -----------------